FrancisCrickInstitute/network_invsync/README.md

 ```

 ... where:<br />
-*IPATTERN* is the a pattern to include (i.e. ["A", "B", "C"] will match Router-A, Router-B, Router-C) and add to the list to be DIFF'ed.<br />
+*IPATTERN* defines a pattern(s) to include (i.e. ["A", "B", "C"] will match Router-A, Router-B, Router-C) and add to the list to be DIFF'ed.<br />
-*XPATTERN* is the a pattern to exclude (i.e. ["X", "Y", "Z"] will match Router-X, Router-Y, Router-Z) and NOT add to the list to be DIFF'ed.<br />
+*XPATTERN* defines pattern(s) to exclude (i.e. ["X", "Y", "Z"] will match Router-X, Router-Y, Router-Z) and NOT add to the list to be DIFF'ed.<br />
+*FPATTERN* defines pattern(s) to force a host which matches the pattern to be added to the list.
+This is to circumvent circumstances where we want the host to be included if the hostname matches both the I and XPATTERN<br />
 *DOM_STRIP* is any domain suffix to strip from hostnames pulled from ISE or NetDisco to maintain parity with Nornir YAML Inventory.<br />
 *YAML_FILTER* is the YAML filter used by NORNIR to filter the hosts.yaml [4]. <br />